OneLove: History

 The OneLove campaign kicked off in the Netherlands at the start of the 2020 football season, largely in response to racism in Dutch football, with an open letter rejecting any form of discrimination.
 The letter emphasised that, internationally, football unites millions of people from all parts of society.
 That message was shown on billboards in football stadiums where the Netherlands national team played their games.
 The OneLove logo was also worn on team jerseys during the KNVB Cup Final between Ajax and PSV.
 The campaign then spread its advertising to print and video media.
-Netherlands captain Georginio Wijnaldum wore the OneLove armband during UEFA Euro 2020.
+Netherlands captain Georginio Wijnaldum wore the OneLove armband during UEFA Men's Euro 2020.
 In June 2021, another open letter was published, this time saying that the fans were proud of their teams for the OneLove campaign.

 At the UEFA Women's Euro 2022, most captains wore either a OneLove or Stonewall rainbow armband, including winning England captain Leah Williamson, Sweden captain Kosovare Asllani, and Norway captain Ada Hegerberg, who was also wearing it to honour the victims of the 2022 Oslo shooting.

-The OneLove campaign's impact in the Netherlands saw it spread to other European countries, with ten national men's teams agreeing to wear the armband for all their UEFA Nations League and FIFA World Cup matches, beginning in September 2022.
+The OneLove campaign's impact in the Netherlands saw it spread to other European countries, with ten national men's teams (Belgium, Denmark, England, France, Germany, the Netherlands, Norway, Sweden, Switzerland and Wales) agreeing to wear the armband for all their UEFA Nations League and FIFA World Cup matches, beginning in September 2022.
 Two of those nations did not qualify for the 2022 FIFA World Cup, and England did not wear the armband while in official mourning of Elizabeth II.

 In December 2022, during the 2022 World Cup, Dutch music artists Yellow Pearl and Noah Jaora collaborated on a single titled "OneLove", having consulted with the Dutch Football Association.
 The single was released to support the campaign.

 The England women's team continued to wear the OneLove armband in 2023, also in recognition of Czech men's player Jakub Jankto coming out while an active international, with Williamson saying that she wished to continue wearing it at the 2023 FIFA Women's World Cup and that if there was a decision about it, "you hope it's not a last-minute call once [teams] get there".
 Shortly afterwards, FIFA president Gianni Infantino announced that they "are looking for a dialogue and we will have a solution in place well before the Women's World Cup."
+In the weeks before the tournament, FIFA upheld its ban of the OneLove armband, though it revealed its own similar design, with the same colours in a heart, as an option.

+In March 2023, Dutch player Redouan El Yaakoubi chose to step away from captaining Excelsior Rotterdam so that he did not have to publicly support the campaign.